BlueJeansAndRain/NeedJS/README.md

 CommonJS modules for the browser, Node.js, or any other JavaScript environment.

-Needy is designed to be a subset of the Node.js module implementation so that targetting Needy will always result in Node.js and Node.js compilers being supported, but _not_ necessarily vise versa.
-Therefore, if you want to write code for both browser and Node.js use, target Needy features to ensure a common feature set.

 You "should" be able to use Needy in just about any JavaScript environment, either to add module support, or even to replace an existing module system.
 The `Needy` class will automatically be exported as a CommonJS or AMD module if possible.
 If `module.exports` and `define` are both undefined, then the `Needy` class will be added to the global namespace as a last resort.

 Features